arawakarawak/aco-to-clrs-converter/README.md

 Known issues: Photoshop seems to always export pure white and pure black as Grayscale, so these colors will be omitted by the aco_to_clrs.py script.

 There  are still errors in the script, hopefully they may be easily fixed.
+The aco_to_clrs.py script seems to yield erroneous number of colors dropped in conversion (non-RGB colors in original file).
+Also, it happens to add colors that were not in the originla file at the end of the CLRS list.

 ------------------
 Links to sources: